Codecademy/docs/content/general/concepts/statistics/statistics.md

 ## Fields That Use Statistics

 Statistics is used extensively in fields such as computer science, economics, sociology, physics, and many more.
-Statistics is also a core component of **machine learning**, which is a subset of artificial intelligence that uses algorithms to perform specific tasks without explicit instructions.
+It is also a core component of **machine learning**, a subset of artificial intelligence that uses algorithms to perform specific tasks without explicit instructions.
 Machine learning algorithms require statistical methods to extract significant patterns, relationships, and insights from complex datasets.

 ## Working with Data as a Developer